MicrosoftDocs/visualstudio-docs/docs/containers/bridge-to-kubernetes.md

 ---
-title: Use Bridge to Kubernetes with Visual Studio
+title: "Tutorial: Use Bridge to Kubernetes with Visual Studio"
 titleSuffix: ""
 ms.technology: vs-azure
 ms.date: 03/24/2021
-ms.topic: "quickstart"
+ms.topic: "tutorial"
 description: "Learn how to use Bridge to Kubernetes with Visual Studio to connect your development computer to a Kubernetes cluster"
 keywords: "Bridge to Kubernetes, Azure Dev Spaces, Dev Spaces, Docker, Kubernetes, Azure, containers"
 monikerRange: ">=vs-2019"